cc-archive/vocabulary-legacy/README.md

   </a>
 </p>

-> Vocabulary is a cohesive design system to unite the web facing Creative
-> Commons.
-Vocabulary makes it easier to develop Creative Commons apps while
-> ensuring a consistently familiar experience.
+> Vocabulary is a component library that uses and extends [Bulma](https://bulma.io/) CSS library.
+Vocabulary makes it easier to develop Creative Commons apps while ensuring a consistently familiar experience.

 <p align="center">
   <a